PombertLab/SYNY/README.md

 #### Dotplots

 If pairwise genome alignments are performed with [minimap2](https://github.com/lh3/minimap2), by default, dotplot-like scatter plots will be generated from the minimap2-generated PAF alignment files with [paf_to_dotplot.py](https://github.com/PombertLab/SYNY/blob/main/paf_to_dotplot.py) and [matplotlib](https://matplotlib.org/).
 If desired, this step can be skipped entirely with the `--no_dotplot` command line switch.
-Note that plotting large genomes can quickly eat up a lot of memory.
-When running out of memory, this process will be terminated automatically before a PNG image can be produced.

 ##### Example of a dotplot generated from minimap2 PAF files using defaults settings: